"Growing Adaptive Thinking" coming to Ohio in May 2018

-Thom Dworak and I have the following Growing Adaptive Thinking workshops scheduled in early 2018:
+Thom Dworak and I have the following Growing Adaptive Thinking workshops scheduled:

 What's the philosophy of the program?
 Here's some background:

 Law enforcement culture tends to utilize a linear, technical mindset for training, intelligence, policy, operations, and supervision.
 At the same time, police officers, supervisors, and command staff continue to struggle with complications from poor decision-making and leadership.
 This antiquated framework is a carry over from an industrial education model primarily designed for efficiency via cost savings and the maximization of time...for training factory workers!
 The unpredictable modern law enforcement environment is far from that of an assembly line.

 - Why should we consider adopting a new cultural philosophy in our training, intelligence, policy, operations, and supervision?

 - How do we shift our thinking to accommodate those situations in which rigid rules, checklists, or flowcharts simply do not apply?